-6.302 The policy seeks to conserve and enhance the historic environment so that it is enjoyed for its contribution to character, local distinctiveness and sustainable communities.
-The policy will likely lead to a significant positive effect on SA objective 13: cultural heritage as its purpose is to conserve and enhance existing features of the historic built environment and their settings, including archaeological assets, and to minimise harm to the historic environment.
-This includes protecting heritage assets that are listed as being 'at risk' including through conservation and reuse, enhancing local character and distinctiveness, and providing opportunities for people to value and enjoy Bassetlaw's cultural heritage.
-The policy also promotes the use of Heritage Statements and other relevant documentation to recognise the significance of heritage assets, the level of impact resulting from proposals, and how any harm to significance has been avoided, minimised or mitigated against.
-The policy also requires development to ensure greater access and understanding of heritage assets.
-In addition, the policy seeks to review existing local heritage designations, and make new designations to further protect and conserve built heritage assets.
-Given the strong links between cultural heritage, the historic environment and the landscape and townscape, this also contributes towards a significant positive effect for SA objective 14: landscapes and townscapes.
+6.306The policy seeks to conserve and enhance the historic environment so that it is enjoyed and celebrated for its contribution to sustainable communities.
+The policy will have a significant positive effect on SA objective 13: cultural heritage as its purpose is to conserve and enhance existing features of the historic built environment and their settings, including archaeological assets, and to minimise harm to the historic environment.
+The policy supports proposals that give great weight to the conservation and re-use of heritage assets and their settings, and makes a positive contribution to the character and local distinctiveness of the historic environment.
+This includes protecting heritage assets that are listed as being 'at risk' including through conservation and re-use, enhancing local character and distinctiveness, and providing opportunities for people to value and enjoy Bassetlaw's cultural heritage.
+The policy also promotes the use of Heritage Statements to examine the significance of heritage assets, including any contribution made by their setting.
+The policy also requires development to ensure greater access and enjoyment of heritage assets.
+Given the strong links between cultural heritage, the historic environment and the landscape and townscape, the measures in this policy also contribute towards a likely significant positive effect for SA objective 14: landscapes and townscapes.
 This policy may have minor positive effects on SA objective 3: economy and skills, by encouraging the appropriate capitalisation of regeneration and tourism potential of heritage assets, which may also contribute to improving local visual amenity and attractiveness to investors.

-Policy 45: Heritage Assets
+Policy 43: Designated and Non-Designated Heritage Assets

-6.303 Proposals affecting designated and non-designated heritage assets and their settings, and/or involving the viable new use of a designated heritage asset or temporary use of a heritage asset 'at risk' that conserves significance, could help to encourage the reuse of existing buildings; therefore a minor positive effect is expected for SA objective 7: land use and soils, 9: flood risk and 12: resource use and waste.
+6.307The policy seeks to ensure that proposals for development involving a heritage asset or the setting of a heritage asset conserves or enhances elements that contribute to its significance and its setting.
+Proposals affecting designated and non-designated heritage assets and their settings, and/or involving the viable new use of a designated heritage asset could help to encourage the reuse of existing buildings; therefore a minor positive effect is expected for SA objective 7: land use and soils, 9: flood risk and 12: resource use and waste.
 Significant positive effects are expected for SA objective 13: cultural heritage and SA objective 14: landscape and townscape, as the policy will help to conserve and enhance existing features of the historic built environment and their settings, by ensuring the development is sympathetic to the local vernacular and conserves and enhances the historic fabric, protects significant views, and uses appropriate landscaping and boundary treatment.
-The policy also seeks to prevent development which will result in substantial harm or the loss of both designated and non-designated heritage assets, except under exceptional circumstances.
+In addition, the policy seeks to prevent development which will result in substantial harm or the loss of both designated and non-designated heritage assets, except under exceptional circumstances.
 Minor positive uncertain effects may arise for SA objective 3: economy and skills as conservation and enhancement of the character and local visual amenity of the area may help to attract visitors and investors.